Nilia119/EUFOR/README.md

-# BW2035
+# EUFOR
-ArmA 3 Mod representing the German Armed Forces (Bundeswehr) in the Year 2035
+ArmA 3 Mod representing the European Armed Forces (EUFOR) in the Year 2035

 Current features: